quinscape/babel-plugin-track-usage/README.md

 All methods calls are identified by their first parameter, which needs to be a javascript literal at this point.

+The "debug" plugin option causes the extraction process to log debugging information if set to true.

 Access Usage Data
 -----------------